fr3dgu1s/fabric-docs/docs/data-warehouse/sql-audit-logs.md

 To get started, review the steps in [How to configure SQL audit logs in Fabric Data Warehouse (Preview)](configure-sql-audit-logs.md).

+> [!IMPORTANT]
+> SQL Audit Logs is optimized for availability and performance of the database or instance being audited.
+During periods of very high activity or high network load, the auditing feature might allow transactions to proceed without recording all of the events marked for auditing.

 ## Storage

 All logs are encrypted at rest, stored in the OneLake, and not directly visible to users.